I want doesn’t get.

 It’s not as easy as it sounds, but have fun and take the chance to be as creative as you want!

 Don’t be limited by your experience or what you already know how to ‘do’.

 At the moment this exercise is just to get you more comfortable with thinking about yourself without feeling icky or getting an onset of the cringe. 😜

 Remember, trying to achieve our personal vision of success and be happy is the best way we can demonstrate gratitude for the life we’ve been given.

 So get to it!
 Have a good think about yourself!
 Happy writing and I’d love to know who you are.
-Come on over to Instagram @elleturnercreative and let me know!
+Come on over and join Success Story Journalers (Free FB group) and tell me!

 p.s.
 If you still have concerns and feel some guilt about turning the spotlight on yourself in this way, grab your copy of the FREE guide How to stop feeling guilty for wanting something more from life and find out why it’s not only possible for you to find and live your “something more”, it’s necessary that you do so.

 Start the next chapter of your life story, because you’re too important to leave your happy ending to chance.

 If you liked this post, share it with your friends!